Get a free, no obligation personal loan quote with rates as low as 6.99%

 In January 2019, the Government of Quebec made some changes to the QPP to help provide additional financial security for retirees.
 The change includes an “additional plan” where additional contributions will be made.

 The contribution rate for this plan is 2% and is equally funded through individuals, and their employers, based in Quebec.
-The contribution rate will increase until 2025, according to current plans.
-The funds get collected by Revenu Quebec and are managed within the province.
+If you’re self-employed, you’ll have to pay both the employer and employee amount.

 Check out these tax considerations for seniors.